11.07.2019 in Law

 Introduction

-The buyer is as well obligated to timely pay the cost of goods delivered and to accept the property in the goods upon inspection and confirmation (Campbell 2006) that the goods meet the contractual standards.
+The buyer is also obligated to timely pay the cost of goods delivered and to accept the property in the goods upon inspection and confirmation (Campbell, 2006) that the goods meet the contractual standards.
 In case one of the parties faults the contract, the aggrieved party has the right to demand performance, claim for the damages caused, or totally withdrawn when there is fundamental breach of the contract (Chiang 1991).
 A proof of contract for sale does not need to be evidenced by a written document or form but may be proved by any means like use of witnesses (Han 1989).
 The convention also provides uniform rules and solutions for the breach of contract without favour.
 These rules will therefore improve efficiency in trade to the UK.

-Risk management is another area clearly stipulated in the CISG, which protects buyers and sellers from damages of goods by either party.
+Risk management is another area clearly stipulated in the CISG, which protects buyers and sellers from damages to goods by either party.
 In case the goods are damaged before they are delivered to the particular destination or damaged due a mistake of omission, then the risk is passed to the seller who pays for the damage.
 Equally if the goods are damaged after delivery as contracted, then the risk is passed to the buyer (Honnold 1982; 1986).
 This is a positive clause that ensures that no parties become liable due to another party’s negligence.
 United Kingdom should then join since their interest will be protected.

 This convention also provides a wide range of choice among the contracting states on where to buy or sell the goods without challenges of change of operating trade rules and guidelines.
 The member states are able to trade with different counties around the world but with common standards.
 This helps the friendly states to expand their market range and every nation has the freedom to choose contractual parties among the many members to trade with.
 The convention also allows for some declarations and reservations on certain clauses of the CISG, for particular states to be exempted from being bound by specific laws that are in conflict with their different systems of law governing contracts sale of goods in different areas within their territory.
 Some of the member states that have offered declarations upon ratifying the Convention are Denmark, Sweden, Norway and Finland declared that in accordance with paragraph 1 of article 92, they would not be bound by Part II of the Convention Formation of the Contract (Andersen & Crane 2009).